 Perhaps the most exciting element of the Air Jordan 4 is the use of full-grain leather uppers merged with mesh and opaque materials.
 Appearing on the tongue of the sneaker is the brand’s signature motif in hits of light blue, and the outsole’s Nike Swoosh provides contrast to help create a sleek and elegant finish.
 Keeping to Hatfield’s original design the AJ4 makes the use of a full cream coloured pallet complete with visible stitching for a premium look and feel.
 A deconstructed vibe comes from an Air infused midsole and this is embellished with “AIR” branding that Alboh is well known for.
 Finalising the design is a complementary cream zip tag adding to the sneakers relaxed and cosy aesthetic.

-However, the uniqueness of the Air Jordan 4 has been unrivalled.
+It’s fair to say that the uniqueness of the Air Jordan 4 has been unrivalled.
 With signed pair recently reaching a final charity bid of over $185,000, the sneaker has become, arguably, the most hyped collab of this year.
 The deconstructed design and cream-based colour pallet have seen the basketball-lead sneaker being sold at over £1,500 on the leading resale supplier, Stock x.

 PHOTO CREDIT: @jxrdanhames, @iamrxchie, @blvckd0pe, @blvckmvnivc, @nadiaidder, @njimalone